-Our work centers on culturally responsive program evaluation within the pre-K - 12 educational system and the communities they serve.
+Our work centers on culturally responsive program evaluation within education and community systems and the communities they serve.
 The featured projects on this page showcase our work with federal and state agencies, school districts, and community organizations and initiatives.

 Program evaluation of the UW-Madison Odyssey Project's youth program, which supports children in self-discovery, self-expression, and literacy.
 The evaluation focused on identifying impacts of the program in its initial years of implementation.
 The team also worked with Odyssey Junior staff to build their internal evaluation capacity.

 United Way of Dane County Tutoring Programs

 External mixed-methods evaluation support, capacity building, technical assistance, and grant writing support for tutoring programs funded through AmeriCorps that provide academic and social-emotional support to Dane County students both during the school day and after school.

 Madison Metropolitan School District and Boys and Girls Club of Dane County AVID/TOPS Program

 Impact evaluation of AVID/TOPS, a partnership between MMSD and the BGCDC to reduce achievement gaps in middle school and high school, achievement, and, most importantly, in postsecondary enrollment and completion.